 When the Sportster debuted, it closely resembled the K models in appearance, but the K model's 45 cubic-inch engine was replaced with a more powerful 54 cubic-inch, overhead-valve powerplant that was known as the ironhead motor because of the iron cylinder heads that were used.
 Ironhead motors were used to power Sportsters from 1957 through 1985.

 The dynamic new Sportster represented the start of a new era in American motorcycling.
-The model was created in part to provide some real competition to the British Triumphs, BSAs and Nortons that were becoming increasingly popular with American riders.
+The model was created in part to provide some real competition to the best British Triumphs, BSAs and Nortons that were becoming increasingly popular with American riders.
 The price of a brand new XL Sportster in 1957 was approximately $1,100.

 With its fresh and dynamic appearance, the Sportster became appealing to motorcycle consumers almost immediately.
 Not only was this cycle as sleek and exciting as the British imports, but it was more powerful, and it was a Harley-Davidson!